kokic/kodama/README.md

 ## Name Origin

-- Kodama (こだま, Echo) can refer to the spirits inhabiting trees in Japanese folklore, known as 木霊.
+Kodama (こだま, Echo) can refer to the spirits inhabiting trees in Japanese folklore, known as 木霊.
 This program hopes to capture the spirit in the concept of Forest.

-- Many key parts of this program use the `echo` command.

-- Other neta, omitted here.

 [^markdown-syntax]: Kodama uses a CommonMark parser called [Pulldown-cmark](https://github.com/pulldown-cmark/pulldown-cmark), currently with `formulas` and `Yaml-style metadata blocks` options enabled.